 MG 224 Principles of Entrepreneurship 3 Cr.

 This course provides an introduction to the creative and innovative managerial practices of successful entrepreneurship.
 This course reviews the significant economic and social contributions entrepreneurs provide to society, the intense lifestyle commitment, and the skills necessary for entrepreneurial success.
 This course provides an overview of the entrepreneurial process.
-Prerequisites: not open to freshmen students.
+Prerequisites: Not open to freshmen students.

 MG 230 Personal Financial Literacy 3 Cr.

 Students apply theoretical knowledge to consumer-oriented issues in the financial planning of the sort which must be addressed in an attempt to achieve a chosen lifestyle.
 The course is intended for a general audience.
 No prior knowledge of accounting, economics or finance is required.
-Prerequisites: None.
 3 lecture hours.

 MG 2XX Management Transfer Elective 3 Cr.